esha-tabassum/VersionControl_Group2_GitHub/Group2_PracticeDocument.md

 I created this repository and added my team members to collaborate.
 I will review commits, manage branches, and merge final changes here.

 ---

+Key Features of GitHub

+GitHub is a popular platform for managing and sharing projects online.
+It is based on Git and helps users track changes and collaborate easily.
+Repository: Used to store code or documents safely online.
+Branching & Merging: Lets users work separately on branches and then combine changes into the main project.
+Commits: Saves every update, helping to track the complete history of changes.
+Collaboration: Team members can clone, edit, and push their work together.
+Issues: Used to report bugs or assign tasks.
+README: Provides details about the project and its purpose.

+---

+Advantages of GitHub

+It makes teamwork easier by allowing many people to work on the same project at one time.
+GitHub keeps a full record of who made what changes, so it’s easy to track updates.
+It is free for public repositories and provides a very user-friendly interface.
+It is cloud-based, which means our work is safe and can be accessed from anywhere.
+It helps students learn how real-world projects are managed using version control.

+---

+Disadvantages of GitHub
+It needs an internet connection to upload or sync files.
+Beginners sometimes find Git commands and branching difficult to understand.
+Private repositories have limited features unless you buy a paid plan.
+Merge conflicts can happen when two people edit the same line in a file.

+---